-- The TAMT Final PEIR, appendices to the TAMT Final PEIR, and associated Findings, Statement of Overriding Consideration and Mitigation Monitoring and Reporting Program (December 2016); - The adopted Sustainable Terminal Capacity (STC) Alternative for the TAMT Plan (December 2016); - The Draft SEIR (December 2019); - The Final SEIR (May 2020); - The appendices to the Draft SEIR and the Final SEIR; - All documents and other materials listed as references and/or incorporated by reference in the Draft SEIR and Final SEIR, including but not limited to the materials identified in the Draft SEIR, Chapter 9, References; - All reports, applications, memoranda, maps, letters, and other documents prepared by the District's staff and consultants for the Proposed Project which are before the Board of Port Commissioners as determined by the Clerk; - All documents or other materials submitted by interested persons and public agencies in connection with the Draft SEIR and the Final SEIR; - The minutes, tape recordings, and verbatim transcripts, if any, of the public hearing held on June 23, 2020, concerning the Final SEIR and the Proposed Project; and - Matters of common knowledge to the Board and the District, including but not limited to the Port Master Plan and the TAMT Plan.
+- The TAMT Final PEIR, appendices to the TAMT Final PEIR, and associated Findings, Statement of Overriding Consideration and Mitigation Monitoring and Reporting Program (December 2016); - The adopted Sustainable Terminal Capacity (STC) Alternative for the TAMT Plan (December 2016); - The Draft SEIR (December 2019); - The Final SEIR (November 2020); - The appendices to the Draft SEIR and the Final SEIR; - All documents and other materials listed as references and/or incorporated by reference in the Draft SEIR and Final SEIR, including but not limited to the materials identified in the Draft SEIR, Chapter 9, References; - All reports, applications, memoranda, maps, letters, and other documents prepared by the District's staff and consultants for the Proposed Project which are before the Board;

+- All documents or other materials submitted by interested persons and public agencies in connection with the Draft SEIR and the Final SEIR; - The minutes, tape recordings, and verbatim transcripts, if any, of the public hearing held on December 8, 2020, concerning the Final SEIR and the Proposed Project; and - Matters of common knowledge to the Board and the District, including but not limited to the Port Master Plan and the TAMT Plan.

-The custodian of the documents and other materials comprising the administrative record of the District's decision concerning certification of the Final SEIR is the Clerk of the Board of Port Commissioners.
-The location of the administrative record is the Port District's office at 3165 Pacific Highway, San Diego, California 92101.
+The custodian of the documents and other materials comprising the administrative record of the District's decision concerning certification of the Final SEIR is the Clerk of the San Diego Unified Port District The location of the administrative record is the Port District's office at 3165 Pacific Highway, San Diego, California 92101.
 (Public Resources Code §21081.6(a)(2).)